Take a trip Bordeaux

 • The Quays

-• The Wine Routes
+• The Wine Roads

-Graves and Sauternes: Renowned for their sweet white wines.
+Graves and Sauternes: renowned for their sweet white wines.

-Pomerol and the medieval village of Saint-Émilion: Perfect for combining wine and heritage.
+Pomerol and the medieval village of Saint-Émilion: perfect for combining wine and heritage.

-Blaye and Bourg: Gems nestled along the estuary.
+Blaye and Bourg: gems nestled along the estuary.

 Must-Visit Attractions in Bordeaux and Its Surroundings